 Find the Motivation to Stay In Shape

 - Look back at your progress.
 One of the best ways to get motivated for more results is to look at the results you have achieved this far.
-Didn’t it feel great to work and reach those milestones?
-Think of all the work you put in.
-Do you really want to undo all that and start all over again for a few quick-lived indulgences?
+Didn’t it feel great to work hard to reach those milestones?
+Think of all the effort you put in.
+Are a few short-lived indulgences worth taking a vacation from your fitness goals?

+- Find your purpose.
 What drives many to strive toward something is a sense of purpose - an overarching goal that gives meaning to your life and that all subsequent goals fall into.
 In moments when our motivation is tested, we have to remind ourselves of this sense of purpose and why we are doing what we are doing.
 Find the reason why your health and wellness is so important that you need to nurture it, even during the harder times.

 Not to fret!
 All you need is to do a little planning in advance.
 A lot of planning goes into a holiday, and fitness should factor into these plans.
 Once you know exactly what your options are, it becomes easier to plan a workout strategy accordingly and stay fit for the holidays.

 Plan Ahead With Your Diet

-Of course, you can still enjoy a few holiday treats.
+- Portion Control - Of course, you can still enjoy a few holiday treats.
 However, if you want to stick to your fitness goals you’ll have to be smart about it.
 Practice being OK with small indulgences.
-Allow yourself one indulgence per day or meal.
-It may be overkill to have the pre-meal snacks and the rich sides and the extra bread and the wine and the dessert, etc. We have to make choices - in life and in fitness!
+Allow yourself one small treat per day or per meal.
+We all have to make tough choices - in life and in fitness!

 Incorporate Fitness into the Holiday Activities

 We say it all the time here at Gloveworx, we train for life and balance is everything.
 We want you to enjoy your much-deserved holidays so that you can come back to formal training fresh and ready in the New Year.
 But, don't wait until after the holidays to start.
-Try a Lightning Session for a quick, high-intensity workout to energize your body and mind fit and energized through this beautiful time of year.
+Try a Lightning Session or a 30-minute one-on-one to keep your body and mind fit and energized through this beautiful time of year.